vezzolter/DSA/Algorithms/RNG/MersenneTwister/MersenneTwister.md

    $$MT[i] = f \times (MT[i-1] \oplus (MT[i-1] \gg 30)) + i$$
    where `f = 1812433253u`.

-2. Perform the "twist" by combining bits from consecutive elements of the state array using the formula:
+2. Perform the «twist» by combining bits from consecutive elements of the state array using the formula:
    $$x = (MT[i] \& upMask) + (MT[(i+1) \% n] \& lowMask)$$
    Then, apply the XOR operation using constant `a`:
    $$xA = (x \gg 1) \oplus (a \text{ if } x \% 2 \neq 0)$$